SEC settles with two ex-Fannie Mae executives, but not ex-CEO

 Monday's settlement means the SEC has been unable to extract major penalties against five of the six former top executives it sued at Fannie Mae and Freddie Mac FMCC.OB.

-In April, former Freddie Mac Chief Executive Richard Syron, its former chief business officer, Patricia Cook, and former vice president of credit policy, Donald Bisenius, agreed to pay a combined $310,000 to resolve the SEC case against them.
+In April, former Freddie Mac Chief Executive Richard Syron, Chief Business Officer Patricia Cook and Vice President of Credit Policy Donald Bisenius agreed to pay a combined $310,000 to resolve the SEC case against them.

 Michael Levy, a Paul Hastings partner representing Lund, said his client did nothing wrong.